What does it mean to forgive?

 Forgiveness is a nominalization (a disguised verb), which makes it sort of inaccurate when we say we get or give forgiveness.
 We don’t.
 We can’t hold it in our hands, or pass it around.
 It’s an action as in we do “forgiving.”

-Exhale with your mouth open blowing out air, exhaling and releasing, for some it will be making a sound, like a heavy sigh
+Exhale with your mouth open blowing out air, exhaling and releasing, for some it will be making a sound, maybe a light or a heavy sigh.
+You may find you have already put your hand on your heart.
+If you haven’t yet, do that now.

-Your heart actually will send out positive vibes that can be measured, literally providing increased health and ability to heal your body and you will have a positive affect on those around you.
+When you are in this state, your heart will send out positive vibes that can be measured, literally.
+These feelings provide increased healing for your body and you will have a positive affect on those around you.

 Why start with acceptance?